SiaFoundation/siad/doc/api/index.html.md

 **minuploadbandwidthprice** | hastings / byte
 The minimum price that the host will demand from a renter when the renter is uploading data.
 If the host is saturated, the host may increase the price from the minimum.

+**maxephemeralaccountbalance** | hastings
+The maximum amount of money that the host will allow to deposit in a single ephemeral account

+**maxunsaveddelta** | hastings
+The maximum amount of unsaved delta across all ephemeral accounts the host is managing.
+Unsaved delta is the difference between what the host has in memory and hat it has persisted to disk.
+Such a difference can occcur because ephemeral account manager will persist changes to disk asynchronoulsy.

 #### networkmetrics
 Information about the network, specifically various ways in which renters have contacted the host.